CBYX for Young Professionals

 - Copy of official transcript showing at least the last two years of study

-- Proof of U.S. citizenship or permanent resident status: passport or birth certificate
+- Proof of U.S. citizenship: passport or birth certificate

 - High school diploma or proof of graduation